Studies show diet presents infection risk to pets and humans

 Although there is a lack of research to evaluate the risks and benefits of bone and raw meat diets, there is evidence to suggest there are potential health implications for both pets and humans if owners do decide to go down this path.

-Amanda Boag, Vets Now’s clinical director, said: “While this is a decision for individual pet owners, we would urge caution.
+Amanda Boag, group referrals director for IVC, Vets Now’s parent company, said: “While this is a decision for individual pet owners, we would urge caution.

 “It’s very unlikely that a raw food diet will be nutritionally balanced — to achieve this, you would need to feed your pet all the pieces of an animal including their liver, heart, lungs and bones as well as supplements.
 In addition, feeding pets bones can put them at risk of gastrointestinal damage.